 Anti-Mullerian Hormone (AMH) Test

-Anti-Mullerian Hormone is produced by the ovarian follicles that are developing in the ovaries.
+Ovarian follicles that are developing in the ovaries, produce an Anti-Mullerian Hormone.
 It is a good indicator of how many eggs you have available in reserve.
-This hormone is measured by a simple blood test and can be done at any time during your menstrual cycle.
+Any time during your menstrual cycle a simple blood test can measure your hormones.

 AMH levels tend to decrease as women age but it is not unheard of for women in their twenties to have lower AMH levels.
-Depending on your AMH level it may not be in your best interest to proceed with egg donation or you may require high doses of medication for a successful outcome.
+Depending on your AMH level it may not be in your best interest to proceed with egg donation.
+You may end up requiring a higher dose of medication for a successful outcome.

-You should be aware that your AMH levels are used as an indication of success for Assisted Reproduction.
+An indication of success for Assisted Reproduction are your AMH levels.
 If your AMH levels come back lower than expected, this doesn’t mean that you are infertile or that you will have difficulty conceiving naturally.

 Antral Follicle Count (AFC) Test

-When an ovarian follicle develops to a certain stage an antrum (fluid-filled cavity) develops within it.
-At this stage of development, it is called an Antral Follicle.
-Using a vaginal ultrasound scan, these partially developed follicles can be counted (Antral Follicle Count) providing a good indicator of the number of mature follicles that may be stimulated during an egg donation cycle.
+When an ovarian follicle develops to a certain stage an antrum (fluid-filled cavity) develops within it called an Antral Follicle.
+These partially developed follicles can be counted (Antral Follicle Count) by using a vaginal ultrasound scan, which provids a good indicator of the number of mature follicles that may be stimulated during an egg donation cycle.

 Follicle Stimulating Hormone (FSH) and Luteinising Hormone (LH) test